KevinFlanagan7/Golf-classic/README.md

 ### Bugs

-- I had a probelm with the navigation menu bar when testing as it was scrolling too far past the About, Prize, Gallery and Registration sections.
+- I had a probelm with the navigation menu bar when testing as it was scrolling too far past the About, Prize, Gallery and Sign up sections.
 I used the scroll-padding-top command to resolve the problem.
 I also used the scroll behavior command and set it to smooth for a better user experience.
-- I found that I was repeating a lot of code in my style.css file.
-I created more classes in my index.html file which reduced my style.css code by approximatley 100 lines and improved the lighthouse performance results.
+Screenshots in dropdown menu below.

     <details><summary>Screenshots</summary>